SnowindPassion/Sentosa/README.md

 - Performance
     - CurrencyConversionRate - High Performance with the specified Algorithm(caching, minimize the number of http requests)
     - Avoid re-calculation using useMemo

+### How to run the project
+- run
+npm start
+- build
+npm run build